Frequently Asked Questions

 How many students are participating in NHSMTA?

-This year, 62 students (31 girls and 31 boys) participated in the program in New York.
+In 2013, 62 students (31 girls and 31 boys) participated in the program in New York.
 These students were the Best Actress and Best Actor winners of their 2012-2013 local competitions.

 Approximately how many high schools are represented?